billyyyyy3320/Billy/blog/_en/2019-08-15-why-I-like-git-rebase.md

 date: 2019-08-15
 tags:
   - Git
-summary: rebase is more intuitive and clean than merge.
-So stop always using merge to combine branches.
+summary: I guess when most of people getting started using `Git`, they always use `git merge` to integrate changes from another branch.
+But after I understood `rebase`, I can't stop loving it.
 ---

 [繁體中文](/zh/2019/08/15/why-I-like-git-rebase/) | English

+I guess when most of people getting started using `Git`, they always use `git merge` to integrate changes from another branch.
+But when I understand `rebase`, I can't stop loving it.

 Please take a look at [documentation](https://git-scm.com/docs/git-rebase) if you've never used `git rebase` before.

-I'm going to share the reason or timing I use `git rebase` and `git push --force-with-lease`.
-I feel like there's still many people don't know there's a useful stuff `git push --force-with-lease`.
-In my opinion, we should always use `git push --force-with-lease` with `git rebase`.

 ## Why I like `git rebase`